 The trial will recruit 10 patients in total over a period of 18 months to undergo the procedure.

 Cathy Yelf, chief executive of the Society, said: “Although the project has taken longer than the five years originally forecast, we are delighted that the first patient has been treated and that the £100,000 raised by the Society has contributed to this important development.

 “This is a major step in the progress towards a cure for this distressing condition.

 “We are extremely proud to have supported this exciting project; however, it is not yet known if this will meet the needs of the thousands of people affected by wet age-related macular degeneration.

 “The Society is urgently campaigning for more funding for macular research because our ageing society means many more people are developing the condition.”

 Professor Coffey added: “We are tremendously pleased to have reached this stage in the research for a new therapeutic approach.
 Although we recognise this clinical trial focuses on a small group of AMD patients who have experienced sudden severe visual loss, we hope that many patients may benefit in the future.”

-To view an interview with our Chief Executive, Cathy Yelf, which was broadcast on the BBC News channel, click here.
+View the interview with our Chief Executive, Cathy Yelf, which was broadcast on the BBC News channel.